 Amedee Island

-Unfortunately, I could not do the second dive on that day as I had to fly out next day and generally you need minimum of 18 hours between the dive and flight.
+Regrettably, I couldn’t participate in the second dive on that day, considering I had a flight scheduled for the next day.
+There’s a general safety guideline that recommends a minimum of 18 hours between the last dive and a flight.

 Closing Notes